breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 We are about to change the way you learn, the way you approach life, and the way you sell yourself (therefore see yourself).
 We are tearing down old misconceptions about yourself, others, and your professional life.

-### We are here to tear down the 💻 3 Walls Toward Code
+### We are here to tear down the 💻 3 Walls to Overcome in Coding

 During the past years, we have identified specific reasons that cause students to stop trying to be developers or fail to complete the course, or get a job.